• Skip to primary navigation

 Instructions

-• Combine warm milk and yeast in a bowl.
-Mix and set aside until it gets foamy.
+• Combine yeast with warm milk and set aside until foamy.

-• Add yeast mixture and melted butter.
-Mix until you get a smooth dough.
+• Mix, then knead until you get a smooth dough.

-• Place in the oven for 25 to 30 minutes or until the buns have turned golden in color.
+• Place the tray of rundstykker in the oven for 20 to 25 minutes or until they turn golden.

 Notes